 This method was devised by an economist named Frederick Macaulay.
 He approached the formula with a very simple rationale.
 The present value of all cash flows is compared to the market price of the bond.
-The higher is the resultant number, more is the remaining life of the bond and therefore more are the number of payments awaiting to be received.
+The higher the resultant number, the more is the remaining life of the bond, and therefore more are the number of payments awaiting to be received.
 As the bond approaches maturity, the gap between the duration and maturity reduces but never becomes zero.

 MP of the bond = Current Market Price of the Bond

 If the Macaulay Duration states the time period within which the PV of the bond shall be realized, the modified duration expresses the sensitivity of bond price to interest rates.
 It is expressed in percentages.
 Modified duration is derived from the Macaulay duration itself, making adjustments for the YTM.

 Let us calculate the duration of a 5-year bond, Face value = $100 traded at par, Coupon Rate = 9% p.a., YTM= 6%

 |Year||Cash Flow @ 9% (A)||Product (Year * CF)||Discount Factor @ 6% (B)||PV of CF|